Boundedness of anti-canonical volumes of singular log Fano threefolds: Description of the proof

 We will mainly treat Cases (2) and (3).

-One basic idea is to construct singular pairs which is not klt along fibers of $X\rightarrow T$.
+One basic idea is to construct singular pairs which are not klt along fibers of $X\rightarrow T$.
 Then by Connectedness Lemma, we may find a non-klt center intersecting with the fibers.
-Finally by restricting on a general fiber, we get the bound after some arguments on lower dimensional varieties.
+Then restricting on a general fiber, we get the bound after some arguments on lower dimensional varieties.
 But several difficulties arise here.

-In Case (3), the difficulty arises in the construction of singular pair because we need to avoid components which are vertical over $T$.
-To do this, we need a good understanding of the singularities and boundedness of the surface $T$, which was done by several papers as \cite{AK2}, \cite{MP}, and \cite{Birkar}.
+In Case (3), the difficulty arises in the construction of singular pairs because we need to avoid components which are vertical over $T$.
+To do this, we need a good understanding of the singularities and the boundedness of the surface $T$, which was done by several papers such as \cite{AK2, Birkar}.

 In Case (2), the difficulty arises in the last step.
-After restricting on a general fiber, we need to bound the (generalized) log canonical thresholds on surfaces.
-So we are done by proving the following (generalized) Ambro's conjecture in dimension two.
+After restricting to a general fiber, we need to bound the (unusual) log canonical thresholds on surfaces.
+So we are done by proving the (generalized) Ambro's conjecture in dimension two.

 \begin{definition} Let $(X, B)$ be an lc pair and $D\geq 0$ be a $\bQ$-Cartier $\bQ$-divisor.
 The {\it log canonical threshold} of $D$ with respect to $(X, B)$ is